paz52/ESO-IoT-Temperature-Data-Project/README.md

 2. Download the [mbed-os repository](https://github.com/ARMmbed/mbed-os) as a ZIP.

-3. Unzip the downloaded file, and move all the content to the mbed-os folder located at
+3. Unzip the downloaded file, and move all the content of mbed-os-master folder to the mbed-os folder located at
     ```\ESO-IoT-Temperature-Data-Project\mbed-nrf52840dk-temperature-data\mbed-os```

 4. Set up Docker Environment